UnicornBear/liri-node-app/README.md

 Utilize Spotify API through documentation

 # Artist
-  - name
+  - Song name
   - A preview link
   - The album

-# Movies
+# Concert Artist
-  - The following information
+  - Venue Name
+  - Date of Concert
+  - City/ Country
+  - Location Lat and Long

 # Title of the movie.
-  - Year the movie came out.
+  - Release Year
-  - IMDB Rating of the movie.
+  - IMDB Rating of the movie
-  - Country where the movie was produced.
+  - Country movie was produced
-  - Language of the movie.
+  - Language of the movie
-  - Plot of the movie.
+  - Plot
-  - Actors in the movie.
+  - Actors
-  - Rotten Tomatoes Rating.
-  - Rotten Tomatoes URL.

 # Do What It Says
   - do-what-it-says